 Some walls offer outdoor climbing lessons and guiding services, walls offering outdoor sessions to U18's must hold the HSE required AALA licence and will be inspected to ensure suitable standards are maintained.

 Climbing walls vary from tiny home facilities to enormous commercial walls usually in old industrial buildings or disused community buildings such as churches!
-There are now boulder only Centre without ropes, creating low level climbing above safety matting.
+There are now boulder only Centres without ropes, creating low level climbing above safety matting.
 Bouldering has exploded in popularity and is accessible to everyone without the need for equipment or rope work skills.

 Most walls run competions for either roped climbing or bouldering and involve climbers of all abilities and ages as well as hosting special events and climbing festivals.